Aivar (film): Production

 N. Priyan, who assisted leading directors like Aabavanan, Ezhil and Badri made his directorial debut with Aivar under the banner of AGR Right Films.
 Newcomers Vijay Anand, Ila, Perarasan, Hussain and Athulya were cast to play the lead roles while Sriman, Harish, Jayashree and many others have performed in prominent roles.
 D. Sai Prasad took care of the dialogues and screenplay while Suryan FM fame Kavi Periyathambi had scored music for the film.

 Soundtrack

 The soundtrack was composed by Kavi Periyathambi.
 The soundtrack, released in 2010, features 7 tracks written by Palani Bharathi, Na.
 Muthukumar and Kavi Periyathambi.

 Release

 Initially, the film had its release date fixed on 11 February 2011, but it was released the following week on 11 March 2011.

-Rohit Ramachandran of Nowrunning.com rated the film 2.75 out of 5 and wrote, "Sandwiched between a crass beginning and a maudlin ending, Ivar is a simple, light-hearted and honest film".
 Kungumam gave the film a positive review.
 In contrast, Dinamalar gave the film a mixed review.